bibanon/bibanon/4chan-Music.md

 * Dubs Market: https://archive.org/details/dubsmarket

 ## Esfores
 [s4s]' very own group, running three years strong.
-While not as prolific compared to /mu/ or /v/'s sheer numbers, Esfores is praised for their consistently high quality albums containing even more intricate references and memes than /v/'s musicals, (if such a thing is possible).
+While not as prolific compared to /mu/ or /v/'s sheer numbers, Esfores is praised for their consistently high quality albums containing even more intricate references and memes than /v/'s musicals, if such a thing is possible.

 * For Dubs or Money: https://archive.org/details/esfores-fordubsormoney
 * Greatest Gets - Topkek: https://archive.org/details/esfores-greatestgetsd1